JimTornvall/ParliamentBrowser/README.md

 ## Functionallity

 - Loads all currently active Parliament members (PM)
-- Loads extended information on each PM
+- Loads extended information of each PM
-- Loads and caches images of PM's
+- Loads and caches images of PM's in the list view
+  - Always loads the image from web in details view to make sure it is current

 ## API used